 10. La Latina

 La Latina is a small neighborhood that, although technically part of the Palacio neighborhood, has come to be known as its own unique barrio.
 It is synonymous with good tapas, and you can find people tapas crawling down the popular streets Cava Baja and Cava Alta.
-Offering a great nightlife scene, La Latina is lively and one of the city’s best places to enjoy the nightlife.
+Offering a great nightlife scene, La Latina is lively and one of the city’s best places to go out.

 Originally from small-town Massachusetts, Lauren Aloise always planned on trading cold, rural winters for the buzz of a big city.
-Currently going on her fourth year under the Spanish sun, she lives happily in busy Madrid where she runs Madrid Food Tour and writes about travel and expat life at Spanish Sabores.
+She lives happily in busy Madrid where she runs Madrid Food Tour and writes about travel and expat life at Spanish Sabores.
 She appreciates fantastic cuisine and the high quality ingredients found in any Spanish kitchen, and when not writing is surely out for a tapa and a glass of Spanish wine.